HoshiyarDigari/buy-and-sell/README.md

         2. Create route for the listings page to display only on /listings route update app routing module ts file to add a path.
 The root path don't start with / { path: 'listings', component: ListingsPageComponent, pathMatch: 'full'}
+            The pathMatch full means it will match only on /listings and not on longer paths
         3. Create fake listings data
         4. Populate the listings page with fake data
         5. Clicking on each listings routes to the listings/id path